7Dany6/MLDM-exam-project/README.md

 3. Tackle categorical features (e.g. One-Hot Encoding);
 4. Fill NaN values.
 For example, for each client we can take a mean or median of the column;
 5. Collapse time series;
+Thinking about data featuring, it seems reasonable to group data by a customer and apply aggregating functions to the columns.
+Perhaps, these should be separate experiments - with centring data and not.